Wednesday, March 3, 2010

 Slumberland Records

-"Everything With You"
+Standout track: "Everything With You"

 Shoe-gaze.
 Indie-pop.
 Jangle-pop.
 Whatever you want to call it, it's just plain perfect.
 For some reason the first thing I thought when I heard The Pains of Being Pure At Heart was, "This is what the soundtrack to 'Empire Records' should have been!"
 I guess it's got that perfect blend of noisy rock and melodic pop akin to bands of the early 90's like Adorable, and it's liberally drenched in teen angst.
 But it's not rebellious or violent angst, its the angst of someone quiet and bookish who pines over girls in the library ("Young Adult Friction",) yet it's still overwhelmingly optimistic and idealistic in it's approach, both lyrically and musically.
 Song titles like "A Teenager in Love" and "This Love is Fucking Right!" says it all.
 If it hasn't already, The Pains of Being Pure at Heart will soon become the soundtrack for young, introverted gents everywhere.